mobizt/FirebaseClient/README.md

 This library required the latest device's **platform Core SDK** to be installed.

+For Arduino IDE, the ESP8266 Core SDK can be installed through **Boards Manager**.

+For PlatformIO IDE, the ESP8266 Core SDK can be installed through **PIO Home** > **Platforms** > **Espressif 8266 or Espressif 32**.

+The RP2040 boards required [Arduino-Pico SDK](https://github.com/earlephilhower/arduino-pico) from Earle F. Philhower to be installed.

 > [!IMPORTANT]
 > Please make sure that the `Arduino IDE's Board Manager URL` is up to date before you update your device's `platform Core SDK`.
 Any issue due to using out dated `platform Core SDK` is your own risk and does not support by library.
 >
 > In case the library compile status showed here is passing and your code compilation is error, you should check your libary installation, `platform Core SDK` installation and the library usage.
 You cannot install library in the cloud storage virtual folder or sandbox e.g. `Microsoft's OneDrive`.

 > [!IMPORTANT]
+> If you are using `Arduino® MKR 1000 WIFI`, please make sure you have already done the following steps.
+> - Add the `Realtime Database host root certificate` to the board firmware.
+> - Install the WiFi101 library and uninstall or remove the WiFiNINA library from the libraries folder if it was installed.

+> [!IMPORTANT]
 > If you are using `Arduino UNO R4 WiFi`, `Arduino Portenta C33`, `Arduino MKR WiFi 1010`, `Arduino NANO 33 IoT`, and `Arduino Nano RP2040`, please make sure you have already done the following.
 > - Add the `Realtime Database host root certificate` to the board firmware.
 Plese see [Upload SSL root certificates](https://support.arduino.cc/hc/en-us/articles/360016119219-Upload-SSL-root-certificates) for how to.
 > - Install the WiFiNINA library.

-> [!IMPORTANT]
-> If you are using `Arduino® MKR 1000 WIFI`, please make sure you have already done the following.
-> - Add the `Realtime Database host root certificate` to the board firmware.
-> - Install the WiFi101 library and uninstall or remove the WiFiNINA library from the libraries folder if it was installed.

 Some Arduino MKR devices have the problem when connecting to the Realtime database URL that ends with `firebasedatabase.app`.
 Please see [Note for Realtime Database location selection](#note-for-realtime-database-location-selection) for more information.

 > [!WARNING]
 > Known problem in `PlatformIO IDE` compilation, if you are using `Arduino® UNO R4 WiFi` board and using the `Firebase Realtime Database`, your `Arduino® UNO R4 WiFi` board will stop with the error: `"Fault on interrupt or bare metal(no OS) environment"`.
-> This is the error related to the `Realtime Database` server certificate issue in WiFiS3 library that compiled with `PlatformIO IDE` even you are already uploaded the SSL root certificates of `Realtime Database` server using the Arduino IDE Certificate Upload tool.
+> This is the error related to the `Realtime Database` server certificate handling in WiFiS3 library that compiled with `PlatformIO IDE` even you are already uploaded the SSL root certificates of `Realtime Database` server using the Arduino IDE Certificate Upload tool.
-> This problem is only specific to `Firebase Realtime Database` in `Arduino® UNO R4 WiFi` which compiled using `PlatformIO IDE` only.
+> This problem is only specific to `Firebase Realtime Database` with `Arduino® UNO R4 WiFi` that compiled using `PlatformIO IDE` only.
->

-For Arduino IDE, the ESP8266 Core SDK can be installed through **Boards Manager**.

-For PlatformIO IDE, the ESP8266 Core SDK can be installed through **PIO Home** > **Platforms** > **Espressif 8266 or Espressif 32**.

-The RP2040 boards required [Arduino-Pico SDK](https://github.com/earlephilhower/arduino-pico) from Earle F. Philhower to be installed.

 ## Incompatability Between Old Firebase Library and This Firebase Library.